turtlecoder/BeginningHaskell/projecthaskell/chapter08/README.md

   Not the best implementation.
 It may not even run, need some better text fixtures to test the code.
   - [ ] _Add Link here_

+- Software Transactional Memory
+  - Concurrent Usage of Resources
+  - Concurrency-related code is side-effect
+  - concurrent code is impure
+    - order determines output,
+	- if pure, then all ordering will have same result.